lowRISC/lowrisc-site/content/docs/debug-v0.3/fpga.md

 ### Generate the bitstream

-To generate a bitstream change to the FPGA directory and use `make` to build it:
+#### FPGA demo with a trace debugger

     cd $TOP/fpga/board/nexys4_ddr
+    make cleanall
-    make bitstream
+    CONFIG=Nexys4DebugConfig make jump

-The generated bitstream is located at `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.bit`.
+The generated bitstream is located at `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.new.bit`.
 This will take some time (20-60 minutes depending on your computer).

-By default a debug enabled bitstream is generated.
-To generate a standalone bitstream, change the `CONFIG` target in Makefile to Nexys4Config and rerun the steps:
+#### standalone FPGA demo without a trace debugger

+    cd $TOP/fpga/board/nexys4_ddr
     make cleanall
-    make bitstream
+    CONFIG=Nexys4Config make boot

+The generated bitstream is located at `lowrisc-chip-imp/lowrisc-chip-imp.runs/impl_1/chip_top.new.bit`.
+This will take some time (20-60 minutes depending on your computer).

 ### Program the FPGA